latentspace7/raid/README.md

 ## 🎯 How It Works

 1. **Fetch Posts**: The app connects to Reddit API and concurrently fetches recent posts from multiple subreddits using async operations
-2. **AI Processing**: Posts are sent to Claude AI in parallel batches for intelligent summarization using async API calls
+2. **AI Processing**: Posts are sent to the OpenAI-compatible model in parallel batches for intelligent summarization using async API calls
 3. **Email Generation**: Creates both HTML and plain text versions of the digest
 4. **Delivery**: Sends the formatted email via Gmail SMTP using async email delivery